Do you have a legal ground for processing personal data? You need one under the GDPR

 LEGITIMATE INTERESTS as a legal ground for processing personal information

-To offer support to the ICO in the run up to May 2018, and in the spirit of Industry and Regulator partnership, the Data Protection Network (DPN) has set up a Working Party, which includes the DMA, ISBA and cross-sector data protection and privacy specialists, to produce guidance for commercial and not-for-profit organisations on the use of Legitimate Interests under the General Data Protection Regulation (GDPR).
-An initiative that has been warmly welcomed by the Information Commissioner, Elizabeth Denham.
-See PRESS RELEASE
+To offer support to the ICO in the run up to May 2018, and in the spirit of Industry and Regulator partnership, the Data Protection Network (DPN) set up a Working Party, ncluding the DMA, ISBA and cross-sector data protection and privacy specialists, to produce guidance for commercial and not-for-profit organisations on the use of Legitimate Interests under the General Data Protection Regulation (GDPR).
+View DPN’s Legitimate Interests Guidance

 The ICO’s draft guidance on Consent states:

 consent is one lawful basis for processing, but there are five others.
 Consent won’t always be the easiest or most appropriate.

 When considering whether you can rely on Legitimate Interests, organisations should be aware of four key factors: